Skip to content

 • algorithm (str | Enum): Algorithm identifier in format <Runner>.<Algorithm>

-• Single values: Parameter is fixed across all runs
+• Plain values: Parameter is fixed across all runs

 Hyperparameter Reference: